 Development of life skills focuses on daily life activities, communication and social skills and problem solving.

 We also support family members and carers implement strategies to manage challenging issues such as social skills, dealing with emotions, relationships and sexuality.

 The Work Skills Program is an enhancement of Life Education.
 Staff will work to identify each participant’s prevocational and vocational skills and work with participants individually to ascertain specific areas of interest.
 Through both one on one and small groups, aims to improve their work skill set.
-The aim is to increase skills for work experience and employment participants will engage in work skills training module in our Vocational education center.
+The aim is to increase skills for work experience and employment participants will engage in work skills training module in our Vocational education centre.